iantruslove/brownsofa/source/_posts/2013-11-12-openvpn-for-the-uninitiated.markdown

 I want to be able to flick a switch on my laptop and route all network traffic through an encrypted tunnel back to my home network connection.
-I might also want to access file resources on machines at home, but my primary goal is to secure my network comms whilst oway from home.
+I might also want to access file resources on machines at home, but my primary goal is to secure my network comms whilst away from home.

 To do this, I need to build a VPN, on the server end of which needs to be a network bridge to to my home network